-Our research department at Suncoast Skin Solutions conducts clinical trials for new investigational products and innovative medical devices for various dermatology conditions.
+Our research department at Suncoast Skin Solutions in Florida conducts dermatology clinical trials for new investigational products and innovative medical devices for various dermatology conditions.
 Led by our Founder and Lead Principal Investigator, Dr. Christopher Ewanowski, we are dedicated to utilizing and advancing the best available therapies in Dermatology.
 With over 15 years of combined clinical research experience, our research staff consists of a Principal Investigator, various Sub-Investigators, trained Clinical Research Coordinators, Regulatory Personnel, and other important research ancillary support staff.
-Whether you choose to participate in a Clinical trial or seek clinical care with any of our bright and knowledgeable providers we are here to help!
+Whether you choose to participate in a dermatology clinical trial in Florida, or seek medicine and treatments from any of our bright and knowledgeable providers, we are here to help!

 Below is a list of medical conditions that may be available for participation.

 Current Clinical Studies

 - Visits: 18 visits (Bi-weekly until week 4 then monthly)

 - Visits: 14 visits (Weekly until week 4 then monthly)

 - Duration: 52 weeks

 - Late fall 2023